 Hot chocolate at Rococo Chocolates

-Chocolatier Rococo has four London shops, but for the hot chocolate, head to the Chocolate Cafe in Belgravia.
-Here, you can slurp your hot chocolate in the secluded Moroccan garden (there is indoor seating, if the weather's looking iffy).
+Chocolatier Rococo has four London shops, but for hot chocolate, head to the Chocolate Cafe in Belgravia.
+Here, you can slurp your drink in the secluded Moroccan garden (there's indoor seating if the weather's iffy).
 Choose from classic, sea salted or spiced hot chocolate — and perhaps a slice of cake too.

 Hot chocolate also available as take away at the Seven Dials branch.

 Rococo Chocolates, 5 Motcomb Street, Belgravia, SW1X 8JU, plus shop locations at Chelsea, Covent Garden and Marylebone.